OnroerendErfgoed/atramhasis/docs/source/customisation.rst

 following command:

 .. code-block:: bash

    $ workon my_thesaurus
    $ migrate_sqlalchemy_providers --setings_file development.ini

-After running this command, all providers will be present in the DB and you can safely delete some code in the :file:`my_thesaurus/skos/__init__.py` file so that it looks somewhat like this:
+After running this command, all providers will be present in the DB and you can safely delete some code in the :file:`my_thesaurus/skos/__init__.py`.
+You should edit you `create_registry` function.
+Where you would previously have instantiated all SQLAlchemyProviders in this function, you need to remove them and replace them with a call to :func:`~atramhasis.skos.create_providers_from_db`.
+Any external providers you registered, such as AAT providers, should still be configured through code in this file.
+Your final code should looks somewhat like this:

 .. code-block:: python